 World War II U.S. Army veteran.
 Childhood and family memories.
 Experiences during the war including training at Fort Wolters and service in the 63rd Infantry Division in the European Theater.
 Post-war experiences working in and around Dallas.

 World War II

-His experiences with the 35th Infantry Regiment at Schofield Barracks during the Japanese attack at Pearl Harbor on December 7, 1941.
+His experiences at Schofield Barracks with the 25th Division, 19th Infantry, during the Japanese attack at Pearl Harbor on December 7, 1941.

-His experiences as a B-17 pilot in the European Theater during World War II.
+Aviation executive.
+His experiences as an antiaircraft radar operator in the European Theater during World War II.